Nlte/social-image-platform/README.md

 # Social Image Description Platform
+This project is part of Udacity MLND program.
+The report is available here :

 ## Overview
 This project presents a neural network that learns annotating an image with a set tags.